The number of Physics teachers needed is increasing over time but the number of Physics graduates going into teaching is not.

 Gatsby recognises that to achieve our ambitions regarding the supply of STEM skills to the UK workforce, we must ensure that young people are taught by well-qualified and motivated specialists.

-School science is not only important in its own right, but as a gateway to a wide range of STEM subjects including engineering.
+School science is important in its own right, but it also acts as a gateway to a wide range of STEM careers, including engineering.
 Limiting the number of pupils taking science qualifications at school will reduce the level of STEM skills in the UK, causing both skills shortages and a negative effect on the economy.

-Our work has included piloting subject knowledge enhancement courses for both those entering initial teacher education and for serving teachers, designing mentoring programmes to support newly qualified teachers, supporting teacher training institutions with their marketing programmes and creating innovative routes into teacher training for those with non-traditional backgrounds.
+Our work has included piloting subject knowledge enhancement courses for those entering initial teacher education and for serving teachers; designing mentoring programmes to support newly qualified teachers; supporting teacher training institutions with their marketing programmes and creating innovative routes into teacher training for those with non-traditional backgrounds.